Common questions

 No. VicHip is not a clinical trial.
 It is a clinical registry.

-*A clinical registry collects and analyses confidential health information about patients with the same disease or condition, such as hip dysplasia.
-The data is obtained from the patient’s medical records and through participant surveys or interviews.
-Researchers then use this information to better understand the condition or disease and find the most effective treatments.
-By gathering data on a large number of patients, clinical registries can provide valuable insights that can improve the quality of care and treatment outcomes for future patients.
+A clinical registry collects and analyses health information from patients with the same disease or condition, such as hip dysplasia.
+Data is collected from medical records, clinician notes, linked research databases and surveys.
+This information helps doctors and researchers better understand the condition and find the most effective treatments.
+By gathering information from many people, clinical registries can help improve the quality of healthcare and outcomes for future patients worldwide.

-It's important to note that clinical registries aim to advance medical knowledge and improve patient care rather than provide individual medical treatment.
-Taking part in VicHip will not directly benefit you or your child.
-However, your involvement and sharing of information could lead to groundbreaking discoveries that shape treatment for future generations.
+It's important to understand that clinical registries aim to enhance medical knowledge and care for future patients, rather than provide individual medical treatment.
+Being in a registry may not benefit you or your child, but it could lead to groundbreaking discoveries that improve care and treatment for others in the future.

 Early detection and management of hip dysplasia are crucial for ensuring better long-term outcomes for patients and their families.
 However, hip dysplasia can be difficult to detect through a physical examination because the signs and symptoms are not always obvious.
 Furthermore, referral pathways are often unclear, imaging results are interpreted and reported inconsistently, treatment methods vary widely, and the lack of long-term studies is slowing progress in research.